dustinspecker/dustinspecker.com/content/posts/deploy-kubernetes-applications-carvel-suite.md

 ---

 The [Carvel Suite](https://carvel.dev/) is a set of composable tools to help deploy applications to Kubernetes.
-While other solutions try to solve all problems in one package, Carvel provides tools and leaves it up to you on to glue the components together.
+While other solutions try to solve all problems in one package, Carvel provides tools and leaves it up to you to glue the components together.
 This enables a lot of flexibility!

 This post will cover using: